commitizen-tools/commitizen/README.rst

     usage: cz [-h] [--debug] [-n NAME] {all,commit,c,example,info,schema} ...

-    Commitizen is a python cli tool to generate conventional commits.
+    Commitizen is a cli tool to generate conventional commits.
     For more information about the topic go to https://conventionalcommits.org/

     optional arguments: